George Institute and UNSW Founders join hands to build an ecosystem for health innovations

 Bio-Sens Tech offers a solution for non-invasive, accurate and point-of-care detection of insulin in saliva using low cost paper test strip and mobile phone application.
 Along with early diabetes diagnosis, it empowers end-users to perform at-home insulin monitoring for better management of diabetes

-BeacoHealth developed a solution that completely automates body turning by using pressure sensors and mechanical actuators in order to avoid hospital acquired pressure ulcers, occuring when healthcare workers fail to turn the patient's body every two hours.
+BeacoHealth developed a solution that completely automates body turning in order to avoid hospital acquired pressure ulcers, occuring when healthcare workers fail to turn the patient's body every two hours.
 BeacoHealth helps to significantly reduce nurses' workload, time and effort needed for this and improve the quality of care.

 Evidentli - helps hospitals turn their real-world data into knowledge, so that doctors always have the latest evidence they need